NCAS-CMS/cfunits/README.md

 3. Within the newly created directory ``cfunits-1.0b1``, run one of the
     following:

-    *  To install the cf package to a central location:
+    *  To install the cfunits package to a central location:

             python setup.py install

-    *  To install the cf package locally to the user in a default
+    *  To install the cfunits package locally to the user in a default
        location:

             python setup.py install --user

-    *  To install the cf package in the <directory> of your choice:
+    *  To install the cfunits package in the <directory> of your choice:

             python setup.py install --home=<directory>